 Best For: Wildlife and sports photographers seeking a fast APS-C camera with strong low-light autofocus and good reach.

 The Canon EOS R7 marks a significant entry into Canon’s APS-C mirrorless lineup.
 Featuring a 32.5MP APS-C CMOS sensor, it offers a great balance of resolution and speed.
-For low-light situations, the sensor, combined with the DIGIC X processor, provides good noise management, with usable images up to ISO 6400-12800.
+For low-light situations, the sensor, combined with the DIGIC X processor, offers effective noise management, producing usable images up to ISO 6400-12800.

 Its Dual Pixel CMOS AF II system, inherited from higher-end R-series cameras, is incredibly fast and precise, with an AF working range down to -5 EV (with an f/1.2 lens), making it very capable of locking onto subjects in dim conditions.
 The 5-axis in-body image stabilization provides up to 8 stops of correction with coordinated control IS, which is a major advantage for handheld low-light shooting and video stability.

-- Offers exceptionally fast burst shooting, ideal for action and wildlife.
+- Offers exceptionally fast burst shooting, making it ideal for capturing action and wildlife.

 - Boasts best-in-class 8-stop in-body image stabilization for an APS-C camera.